ironiq/gitzenith/README.md

 * Stay tuned to possible bugs, suboptimal code, duplicated code, overcomplicated expressions and unused code
 * Improve the test coverage by creating unit and functional tests

-If you are not a developer, you can also contribute by helping [translate GitList](https://crowdin.com/project/gitlist).

 ## Further information
-If you want to know more about customizing GitList, check the [Customization](https://github.com/klaussilveira/gitlist/wiki/Customizing) page on the wiki.
-Also, if you're having problems with GitList, check the [Troubleshooting](https://github.com/klaussilveira/gitlist/wiki/Troubleshooting) page.
+If you want to know more about customizing GitList, check the [Customization](https://github.com/ironiq/gitlist-fork/docs/Customizing.md) page on the wiki.
+Also, if you're having problems with GitList, check the [Troubleshooting](https://github.com/ironiq/gitlist-fork/docs/Troubleshooting.md) page.
 Don't forget to report issues and suggest new features! :)

 ## Legacy
 GitList was born in [May 2012](https://github.com/klaussilveira/gitlist/commit/df43c987cf02a3521ac65cf5bd4a4f54cf749177), a time were Composer was still a novelty and Silex was all the rage.
 We have tried to maintain GitList as-is for as long as possible, but the PHP ecosystem changed so much in all those years that it became too time consuming to maintain it.
 Thus, `2.0` was born on top of Symfony 6 and we'll keep moving with the times.